Can You Retrofit a Multi-Zone Climate Control System in an Older BMW 320i?

 Before you can begin retrofitting a multi-zone climate control system, you need to evaluate the current parts and systems in your BMW 320i.
 Check the car’s VIN (Vehicle Identification Number) to find out what systems and features were originally installed in your vehicle.
 A quick look at the VIN will tell you if your car was equipped with a basic or advanced air control system.
 By looking at the VIN, you can also identify what parts will be needed for the retrofit.

-Dans le meme genre : How to Correctly Align Headlights on a Ford Fusion for Optimal Night Driving?
+Have you seen this : How to Correctly Align Headlights on a Ford Fusion for Optimal Night Driving?

 Your car’s iDrive system may also need to be updated or replaced.
 The iDrive system is key to controlling the multi-zone climate control system, and retrofitting could involve significant software updates or hardware changes.